Wishing you knew more about Aboriginal culture? Search no more.

-The new technique is hoped to help identify art works which are produced in Europe, imported into Australia and then taken into Aboriginal communities where artists paint some parts of them to claim them as their own .
+The new technique is hoped to help identify art works which are produced in Europe, imported into Australia and then taken into First Nations communities where artists paint some parts of them to claim them as their own .

 An Aboriginal anti-theft system

-In 2007 the Ceduna Aboriginal Arts and Cultural Centre became the first Aboriginal arts centre in South Australia to authenticate an Aboriginal artwork with new technology designed to safeguard art against counterfeiters and thieves .
+In 2007 the Ceduna Aboriginal Arts and Cultural Centre became the first Aboriginal arts centre in South Australia to authenticate a First Nations artwork with new technology designed to safeguard art against counterfeiters and thieves .

 Once the artwork has been tagged the details are saved and fed into a catalogue of Aboriginal art throughout Australia.

 The system is called IDENTEart and authenticates an artwork with a microdot tag provided by First Nations-owned company Datadot DNA.

 Respecting cultural values